Arithmetic Moduli and Lifting of Enriques Surfaces: Projective models of the canonical double cover

+We note that every Enriques surface possesses at least one genus-one fibration, and that every divisor defining a genus-one fibration is $2$-divisible in $\Pic(X)$, see \cite[Chapter V \S7]{Cossec; Dolgachev}.
+In particular, $\Phi(C)$ is a well-defined and non-negative integer.
 For example, if $C$ is an irreducible curve with $C^2>0$ then the linear system $|C|$ is basepoint-free if and only if $\Phi(C)\geq2$, see \cite[Theorem 4.4.1]{Cossec; Dolgachev}.
 As we shall see now and in Theorem \ref{sd3} below, $\Phi$ also controls the behavior of linear systems on $\widetilde{X}$.
+More precisely: